FUenal/datsci/README.md

 ### List of tutorials

+* **datsci_00**: Introduction to Data Science Course: Course structure, syllabus, grading, and workflow.
 * **datsci_01**: <img src="./data-raw/images/r_logo.png" width="18">  Basics: Build a foundation in R and learn how to wrangle, analyze, and visualize data.
-* **datsci_02**: Visualization: Learn basic data visualization principles and how to apply them using ggplot2.
+* **datsci_02**: Data Visualization: Learn basic data visualization principles and how to apply them using ggplot2.
 * **datsci_03**: Probability: Learn probability theory -- essential for a data scientist -- using a case study on the financial crisis of 2007-2008.
 * **datsci_04**: Inference and Modeling: Learn inference and modeling, two of the most widely used statistical tools in data analysis.
 * **datsci_05**: Productivity Tools: Keep your projects organized and produce reproducible reports using GitHub, git, Unix/Linux, and RStudio.